How to Track Time: Tools, Tips, and Templates That Save Hours

 I remember the first time I thought of tracking my time.
 There were endless options out there, but I tried something I knew: spreadsheets.

 It was simple yet effective.
-You’ve probably used spreadsheets before too, right?
-If not here is the easy process:
+You’ve probably used spreadsheets before, too, right?
+If not, there is an easy process:

 You can additionally add a date on a separate column to track the tasks by day.